Lori Alvord: Career

 Following graduation from Dartmouth, Alvord undertook a career as a research assistant at the Veteran's Administration clinic in Albuquerque, New Mexico, New Mexico.
 The doctor who coordinated research in the lab suggested to Alvord that she should go to medical school, which caused her to blush.
 Alvord then enrolled in the University of New Mexico to retake pre-med courses and proceeded to apply to medical schools.
 She was accepted into Stanford University Medical School, where she earned her M.D. in 1985.
 She completed a six-year residency at Stanford University Hospital, and earned her board certification as a surgeon in 1994, which led to her becoming the first board-certified female Diné surgeon.

-After studying medicine at Stanford University, Dr. Alvord returned to her Navajo reservation in New Mexico only to learn that, despite the importance of her technical proficiency in surgery, simply "fixing" the physical problem was not sufficient to fully cure a patient.
+After studying medicine at Stanford University, Alvord returned to her Navajo reservation in New Mexico only to learn that, despite the importance of her technical proficiency in surgery, simply "fixing" the physical problem was not sufficient to fully cure a patient.
 Addressing the psychological and spiritual aspects of healing was important as well.
 This led to a more holistic approach to medicine that took into account the patient's environment and relationships, and also incorporated artwork and nature into the hospital's design.
 In her mind, "Beauty is so important — artwork on the walls, gardens, outdoor porches with a view.
 A hospital should also have the right smells, the right foods, the right sounds, the things in life that soothe us.
 We should also avoid the things that are wrong, that cause stress — no harsh sounds, no bright lights, no invasive overhead paging."
 She has written a book on her experiences, titled The Scalpel and the Silver Bear.

-From 1991 to 1997, Dr. Alvord practiced as a surgeon with the Indian Health Service, at one of its facilities in Gallup.
+From 1991 to 1997, Alvord practiced as a surgeon with the Indian Health Service, at one of its facilities in Gallup.
 Alvord was also the associate dean for student affairs at Dartmouth Medical School as well as assistant professor of surgery and psychiatry at Dartmouth from 1997 to 2009.
-From 2003 onwards, Dr. Alvord served as an Associate Faculty member for the Center for American Indian Health at Johns Hopkins School of Public Health.
-From 2008 to 2010, Dr. Alvord served on the National Advisory Council for Complementary and Alternative Medicine (NACCAM), the principal advisory body to the National Center for Complementary and Alternative Medicine (NCCAM), a component of the National Institutes of Health.
-From 2010 to 2012, Dr. Alvord served as the Associate Dean of the Central Michigan University College of Medicine, which opened during the Fall 2013 semester.
+From 2003 onwards, Alvord served as an Associate Faculty member for the Center for American Indian Health at Johns Hopkins School of Public Health.
+From 2008 to 2010, Alvord served on the National Advisory Council for Complementary and Alternative Medicine (NACCAM), the principal advisory body to the National Center for Complementary and Alternative Medicine (NCCAM), a component of the National Institutes of Health.
+From 2010 to 2012, Alvord served as the Associate Dean of the Central Michigan University College of Medicine, which opened during the Fall 2013 semester.
 She played an instrumental role in developing the new medical school.
 She was also the associate dean of student affairs and admissions at the University of Arizona College of Medicine, in Tucson, Arizona from 2012 to 2014.